Have questions about the admission process?

 Upper School (Grades 9-12)

-Admission applications are due no later than January 21, 2021, in order to guarantee a March admission decision.
-Families are notified of admission decisions on March 5.
+Admission applications are due no later than January 20, 2023, in order to guarantee a March admission decision.
+Families are notified of admission decisions on the first Friday in March.
 Applications received after the deadline will be reviewed on a rolling admissions basis as space permits.
-If you are applying after the deadline, please contact the Admission Office to determine availability for space.
+If you are applying after the deadline, please contact the Admission Office to determine availability.

 If you have questions about the online application, please contact us at 703.584.2314.

-When campus is open, private tours are available by appointment with members of the Admission Team and last approximately 45 minutes to one hour.
-Click here to schedule a virtual meeting with the appropriate admission officer.
+Campus tours are available by appointment with members of the Admission Team and last approximately 45 minutes to one hour.
+Schedule a tour.

-Opportunities for school visits are available to all prospective students after their application has been submitted.
+Opportunities for student visits are available to all prospective students after their application has been submitted.

-Middle School applicants are invited and encouraged to complete a half-day visit.
+Middle and Upper School applicants are invited and encouraged to complete a half-day visit.
 During the visit, applicants tour the School, visit classes and meet members of our community, including teachers.
-Parents of applicants will receive instructions for accessing our community portal, Husky Hub, which can be used to schedule the half-day visit.

 Yes.
 Generally, uniforms are required for students in the Lower and Middle Schools, with a dress code requirement for the Upper School.
 Specific guidelines for divisional dress codes are available through the Admission Office.

-The student-teacher ratio at Flint Hill is 6:1.
-Classes in the Lower School usually have 18 students or less.
-Classes in the Middle and Upper Schools typically have an average class size of 14 students.
+The student-teacher ratio at Flint Hill is 7:1.
+Classes typically have a cap of 18 students.
+Middle and Upper School advisory groups have 10-13 students.

 International Student Questions

 Yes, we accept international students studying on F-1 visas.
-Additionally, about 10% of our students are from outside the U.S., but they do not require an F-1 visa due to their parents’ work visa.
+Additionally, about 10% of our students are from outside the U.S. and do not require an F-1 visa due to their parents’ work visa.

 Flint Hill does not have an English as a Second Language (ESL) program.
 All students, including international students, must be fluent in English to apply for admission.